 7.2.2 Protocol for application transport

 DSM-CC object carousel as defined in clause 7 of TS 102 809 [3] shall be supported.
+The present document does not require the use of the protection mechanism described in clause 9 of TS 102 809 [3] by either broadcasters or terminals.
+Requirements for the use of this mechanism may be defined by the appropriate specifications for each market where the terminals are to be deployed.

 Broadcasters shall ensure that the DSM-CC sections for a carousel are distributed over 3 or fewer elementary streams.
 StreamEvent sections may be carried in additional elementary stream(s).

-Support for the caching_priority_descriptor as defined in clause B.2.2.4.2 of TS 102 809 [3] is not included.TS
+Support for the caching_priority_descriptor as defined in clause B.2.2.4.2 of TS 102 809 [3] is not included.
+Clause B.5.2 of TS 102 809 [3] specifies that transparent caching is the default caching level in the absence of this descriptor.

 The use of the deferred_association_tags_descriptor for the purpose of referencing an elementary stream (TS 102 809 [3], clauses B.3.1.1 and B.3.2) is not required by the present document.
 However this signalling may be present in a broadcast transport stream and acted upon by receivers that support this.
 Consequently, authors/broadcasters/operators should not expect this signalling to be ignored if it is present in the broadcast transport stream.